 How Long Do You Cook Boneless Pork Chops?

-Like I mentioned you can use either bone-in or boneless pork chops for this recipe.
+Like I mentioned you can use either bone-in or boneless pork chops for these baked parmesan pork chops.

 I suggest you cook them around the 375 degree temperature or even 400 for a crispier skin.